 It also can be about significant product updates, new product alerts, and news regarding the company, product, or industry.

 Businesses need to regulate their brand image through press releases, and it is a good step to send out press releases to your audience.

 When you provide your customers valuable insights into your brand and products, you’re basically reinforcing a positive brand image.

-It also makes prospects and customers feel inclusive to the company, a part or even a family.
+It also makes prospects and customers feel inclusive to the company, as a part or even as a family.